-Licensees typically have a license condition requiring adherence to an NRC-approved PSP and SCP.
-Some licensees may incorporate the requirements for an SCP into the PSP.
-While the regulations do not require periodic updates of the NRC-approved PSP and SCP, the licensee is still required to be in compliance with all regulations that may have been affected by rulemaking since the last update to the NRC-approved PSP and SCP.
+Licensees typically have a license condition requiring adherence to an NRC-approved PSP.
+While the regulations do not require periodic updates of the NRC-approved PSP, the licensee is still required to be in compliance with all regulations that may have been affected by rulemaking since the last update to the NRC-approved PSP.
 In the absence of a requirement or license condition, the inspector should also be aware that compliance may also be demonstrated through adherence to procedures or processes.

-If a change to the NRC-approved PSP and SCP does not decrease the effectiveness of the plan, the licensee does not have to submit the change to the NRC for prior approval using the license amendment process.
+If a change to the NRC-approved PSP does not decrease the effectiveness of the plan, the licensee does not have to submit the change to the NRC for prior approval using the license amendment process.
 However, the licensee is required to have determined before implementation that the change does not decrease plan effectiveness.
 If the change does not decrease plan effectiveness, the change needs to be submitted within two months after implementation.
 Changes that are determined by the NRC to reduce overall effectiveness of the plan can result in the licensee being cited not only for a failure to comply with the appropriate requirements, but also for failure to apply for and receive approval of such change prior to implementation.

 Licensees may have developed procedures in addition to the response procedures discussed below.
-Some licensees may have a requirement in the license, technical specifications, PSP, or SCP to develop security plan implementing procedures.
-If applicable, the inspector should review a sample of procedures, forms, checklists, etc. that may be used to implement the provisions contained in the regulations or the NRC-approved PSP and SCP.
+Some licensees may have a requirement in the license, technical specifications, or PSP to develop security plan implementing procedures.
+If applicable, the inspector should review a sample of procedures, forms, checklists, etc. that may be used to implement the provisions contained in the regulations or the NRC-approved PSP.

 Although regulations do not require the licensee to perform a review of the physical security program, such a review would be desirable to assess the current efficiency and assure the continued efficiency of the program.
-The inspector should be aware that licensees may have a TS, PSP, or SCP requirement to conduct a review.
+The inspector should be aware that licensees may have a TS or PSP requirement to conduct a review.

-Licensees are required to maintain records of changes to the NRC-approved PSP and SCP made under 10 CFR 50.54(p) for a period of three years from the date of the change.
-The licensee is also required to maintain a copy of the effective PSP and SCP as a record for three years after the SNM is removed from the site.
+Licensees are required to maintain records of changes to the NRC-approved PSP made under 10 CFR 50.54(p) for a period of three years from the date of the change.
+Additionally, the licensee is required to maintain a copy of the effective PSP as a record for three years after the SNM is removed from the site.